cervonwong/NuSpace-Proj/README.md

 1. In a terminal, type and run `pip install matplotlib` and `pip install tk` to download dependencies for plotting graphs using pip.
 1. Run `GUI.py` in any IDE, additional IDE-specific extensions for Python may need to be installed.
 1. View the window that will pop up.

+## Data
+All data retrieved from [SingStat](https://www.singstat.gov.sg/), and analysed with accordance to the [Singapore Open Data License](https://data.gov.sg/open-data-licence)